5 Recent Innovations of 2018 Welcomed by Schools in India

 2. Sign-Language Translator

 A sign language translator is a boon for the millions of deaf students for whom everyday communication in school requires costly translators and tedious note writing.
+Imagine giving these students the gift of comprehending everything taught in classrooms with AI designed to understand every word being taught and pass it on to the students.
 The sign language translator is equipped with motion-sensing cameras and voice recognition that translate sign language into spoken words and spoken words into text in real time.

 3. Motion Capture Technology

-Motion capture technology can be harnessed to teach biology or language by having students virtually match words and decipher and move organs of the human body.
+Motion capture technology is one of the latest technologies used across industries to capture patterns of live movement.
+In the education center, it can be harnessed to teach biology or languages by having students virtually match words and decipher and move organs of the human body.
+The moments of the organs can be captured in microseconds giving students a greater understanding.
 Such an interactive method of pedagogy would help develop enthusiasm into the classroom.

 3. Classroom Animations

 Computer visualisations are used to teach mathematics that give a whole new meaning to lines plotted on graphs and algebraic representation.
-The feeling among students that mathematics is hard might wane away and they will have fun while learning math.
+It is an accepted fact that children learn faster with visual aids and if concepts are turned into fun activities.
+The feeling among students that mathematics is hard might wane and they will have fun while learning math.
 This generation will nurture a love for math like no other.

 4. Educational Games